An excellent and very entertaining nude scene from the long-ago era when Cousin Eddie seemed like a normal guy.

 5. The great genius’s name, at least the part between the Wolfgang and the Mozart, was not Amadeus at all.
 In birth it was Theophilus – Greek for “beloved of God.”
 Amadeus is simply the Latin equivalent.
 Mozart himself used the French, German and Italian versions at various times.
 (Amade, Gottlieb and Amadeo, respectively.)
 A benefit concert for Mozart’s family was held in Prague on December 28, 1791, billed as “Concert in memory of Wolfgang Gottlieb Mozart.”
 On his marriage registration, it has been mysteriously Anglicized to “Adam” – Wolfgang Adam Mozart!
 His earliest biographers used Gottlieb as a middle name.
 As far as we know, Mozart never once referred to himself as Wolfgang Amadeus Mozart, although he did jokingly sign correspondence in pseudo-Latin as Wolfgangus Amadeus Mozartus.
 Somehow, in the 19th century, Mozart’s little jest became his posthumous reality.
 (Many details here.)

 SIDEBAR: Tom Hulce played Mozart in that film.
-If he were cast today, he is nearly a dead ringer for Steve Bannon.
+If he were cast today, he could play Steve Bannon.